 State Constitutions Illustrated is a collection of the constitutions of the 50 states of the United States, together with related documents and resources.
 This database contains the text of every constitution that has been in force for every state with the original, consolidated and current texts and an extensive collection of documents from before statehood.

 Links to official sites for each state, where available, for administrative codes and to publications like the Federal Register containing notice and/or full text of proposed and adopted rules.

 From the American Library Association, links to publications for specific states similar to the United States Government Manual with directory information and/or descriptions of departments and agencies.

 From the National Center for State Courts (NCSC), links to state judiciary homepages, courts of last resort, appellate courts, and a limited number of trial courts.

 NCSC charts of the routes of appeal and jurisdictional bases of courts in each state.
-This is the place to learn that the New York Supreme Court is a trial court, or that Oklahoma and Texas each have two courts of last resort.

 Google Scholar Case Law Search